Why Am I Cycling Canada?

 Curious as to why I left a cushy lawyer job to ride a bike and live in a tent?
 Me too.

-Starting in June 2023, I’ll be riding my bicycle from Tuktoyaktuk, in the Northwest Territories, to Victoria, British Columbia, and on to St. John’s, Newfoundland and Labrador.
-My ride will cover all three Canadian coasts: the Arctic Ocean, the Pacific Ocean, and the Atlantic Ocean.
-I’ll cross through ten Canadian provinces, two Canadian territories, twelve capital cities, and nearly 15,000km.
+Starting in June 2023, I began a bicycle trip from Tuktoyaktuk, in the Northwest Territories, to Victoria, British Columbia, and then on to St. John’s, Newfoundland and Labrador.
+My ride covered all three Canadian coasts: the Arctic Ocean, the Pacific Ocean, and the Atlantic Ocean.
+I crossed through ten Canadian provinces, two Canadian territories, twelve capital cities, and pedalled over 12,600 km.

-You’re probably have questions, including why would I want to bicycle Canada?
+You’re probably have questions about my trip, including: Why would I want to bicycle Canada?
 Why swap a great job and city lifestyle for unemployment and a tent?
 Why, if I wanted to travel, would I travel by bicycle?

 I grew up on a bicycle, which let me access endless adventures from the moment I hopped on the saddle.